 Authenticate My Wine

-Whether you have concerns about a single bottle of wine, or an entire cellar full of them, if you have made purchases recently or decades ago, we will help to determine the authenticity of your investment.
-Fine and rare wine markets are flooded with counterfeits and more bottles are being made and released, and even returned and then resold to new buyers by unscrupulous, uneducated or careless vendors.
+Whether you have concerns about a single bottle of wine, or an entire cellar, if you have made purchases recently or decades ago, we will help to determine the authenticity of your investment.
+Fine and rare wine markets are flooded with counterfeits and more bottles are being made and released, and even returned and continuously resold to new buyers by unscrupulous, uneducated or careless vendors.

 If you need help arranging shipping, our logistics partner, Xpeditr, is ready to help.

 To authenticate more bottles than you wish to ship, or your entire cellar, please inquire.